dhanekom/command_helper/README.md

 ## Cli

-You can build and cmdgen application to quickly generate commands
+You can build and use the cmdgen application to quickly generate commands

 ## Usage